Sandbox

 Create a token for making HTTP connections to the Sandbox.

-Also accepts an optional user_metadata string or dict to associate with the token.
+Accepts an optional user_metadata string or dict to associate with the token.
 This metadata will be added to the headers by the proxy when forwarding requests to the Sandbox.
+Also accepts a port that requests will be routed to.

 Parameters